 A curious, observant, active typically developing child is keen on accessing all the information around them.
 They are developing a multitude of skills from when they are born and especially during their toddler period (12 to 36 months of age).
 As parents, you are excited of all the learning that is taking place!

+Before knowing about red flags of autism speech delay let us first understand the typical development of children.
 According to the American Speech and Hearing Association, the typical development of a child from birth to 3 years of age is seen below!

 Take a look!